-Just like drunk driving, it is possible to be convicted for drugged driving, or operating under the influence of drugs (OUID) even if you were not driving a car.
-Other vehicles that are illegal to drive under the influence of drugs include: boats, motorcycles, snowmobiles, ATVs, riding lawn mowers, and bicycles.
+Just like drunk driving, it is possible to be convicted for drugged driving, or operating under the influence of drugs (OUID) even if you weren’t driving a car.
+Other vehicles that are illegal to drive under the influence of drugs include: boats, motorcycles, snowmobiles, ATVs, and riding lawn mowers.

 Drugged Driving Resulting in Death

-Drugged driving on its own brings serious consequences, but a drugged driving accident that results in the death of an individual is exponentially more serious.
+Drugged driving on its own brings serious consequences, but a drugged driving accident that results in a death is much more serious!
 Michigan law explicitly spells out the consequences of drugged driving resulting in death.
-An individual who kills another while drugged driving will likely face felony charges with up to 15 years in prison, a fine of $2,500 to $10,000, or both.
+Anyone who kills another person while drugged driving will likely face felony charges with up to 15 years in prison, a fine of $2,500 to $10,000, or both.
 They may also face vehicle forfeiture or immobilization.

 Even worse is a drugged or intoxicated driver that kills a firefighter, police officer, or other emergency responder parked on the side of the road with their lights activated.
 This crime could lead to felony charges with imprisonment of up to 20 years, a fine of $2,500 to $10,000, or both.
 Again, this person may also face vehicle forfeiture or immobilization.

-Just like with any other drunk or drugged driving charge, the penalties may increase if the person has been charged with this crime, or a similar one, in the past.
-You could also be charged as a habitual offender if, for example, you have been convicted of drugged driving twice or more in the last ten years.
-Habitual offender status would apply to you with any felong convictions on your record during the last 10 years.
+Just like with any other drunk or drugged driving charge, the penalties may increase if you were charged with this crime, or a similar one, in the past.
+You could also be charged as a habitual offender if, for example, you’ve been convicted of drugged driving twice or more in the last ten years.
+Habitual offender status would apply to you with any felony convictions on your record during the last 10 years.

-Habitual offenders will face increased penalties from the court and sanctions from the Secretary of State.
-These may include points on a driver’s license, driver’s responsibility fees, and license restrictions, suspension or revocation.
+Habitual offenders face increased penalties from the court, and sanctions from the Secretary of State.
+These can include points on your driver’s license, and license restrictions, suspension or revocation.

 Drugged Driving and Medical Marijuana

-Luckily, a marijuana user does not have to wait an entire month for the drug to leave their body so that they can drive.
+Luckily, a marijuana user doesn’t have to wait an entire month for the drug to leave their body so that they can drive.
 Now, medical marijuana users can drive with the marijuana metabolite in their body.

 Your Drugged Driving Attorneys

-Our attorneys here at The Kronzek Firm have extensive experience successfully representing those facing drugged driving and drunk driving charges.
-You have a lot on the line and we are ready to help give you some peace of mind.
+Our attorneys here at The Kronzek Firm have extensive experience successfully representing those facing drugged and drunk driving charges.
+You have a lot on the line, and we’re ready to help give you some peace of mind.